Any strength can become a weakness if you aren’t careful

-The other outcome that results from an overuse of optimism is that people will begin to think you’re lying to them.
+The other outcome that results from the overuse of optimism is that people will begin to think you’re lying to them.
 And to some extent, they’re right.
 I have found myself in this situation more than once early in my career.
 I wanted to show the team that I was positive, so I didn’t tell the full truth.
 But omission is just a form of lying and I found myself conflicted over my ethical standard to tell the truth.
 In retrospect, I should have always embraced transparency, both good and bad, as the real superpower that enables leaders to build trust with their teams.

 The truth is that people often respond in amazing ways when they feel that a leader trusts them with bad news.
 Often, they appreciate it–and step up their own individual efforts to overcome whatever challenge you’re confronting.
 In other words, you can share bad news without becoming negative.
 Even more authentic is to share how you feel about the situation, how it makes you mad or upset or ashamed.
 People like to follow authentic and transparent leaders.
 It is okay to believe in the future, but you need to acknowledge the present to earn the right.
-But the more you hide from the truth with a goal of trying to spin the positive, the more you risk losing the confidence of your people.
+But the more you hide from the truth with the goal of trying to spin the positive, the more you risk losing the confidence of your people.

 If you want to build a culture based on trust and performance, learn from my experience.
 Embrace transparency and don’t abuse optimism.
 Your people will appreciate you more as a result.